isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2266.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+TRENDMICRO ENDPOINT PROTECTION - Trend Micro Worry Free Protection -25 Licences

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+EndPoint Protection Platform

 ### Contact Information
-Web URL: https://innocomholding.com/psg-grant/ <br>Contact Hotline: 66035438 <br>Contact Email: sales@innocom.com.sg <br>
+1099

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.